davenok/LooQup/README.md

-# Q-Lookup
+# LooQup

-Q-Lookup is a utility for amateur radio operators (hams).
+LooQup is a utility for amateur radio operators (hams).
 The app allows quick lookup of those pesky 3 letter Q Codes used in radio communications.

 ## Installation